 Since I started training individual students from several economic faculties in German Universities about the technique of scientific writing, they asked me where they could find some inspiration to get an appropriate topic for their Bachelor and Master thesis.
 Depending on the regulations of your university, the supervising professor or lecturer may suggest a specific topic (area of research).
 Another alternative, the lecturer may give you handouts as an inspiration (starting point) for your research and expect that you will define your own specific research question and then consult with them to fix the final topic.
-Before your spend a lot of time beating about the bush on how to come up with a convincing draft, your proposal should contain the following ingredients: (research topic, abstract, table of content that shows a clear argumentation line, list of literature sources, model, methodology).
+Before you spend a lot of time beating about the bush on how to come up with a convincing draft, your proposal should contain the following ingredients: (research topic, abstract, table of content that shows a clear argumentation line, list of literature sources, model, methodology).

 How to design your Economic Research Topic for your Thesis

-To arrive at your final convincing draft, you will need to observe the following subprocesses.
+To arrive at your final convincing draft, you will need to observe the following sub-processes.

 1. Define the Economic Problem in your Thesis